ivinoop/portfolio/content/blog/deeper-into-this-in-javascript.md

     image: "/blog/deeper-into-this-in-js/deeper-into-this.png"
 ---

-> This article was originally published [here](https://dev.to/vinoo/deeper-into-this-in-javascript-4lil).
+> This post was originally published [here](https://dev.to/vinoo/deeper-into-this-in-javascript-4lil).

-In a [previous article](https://vinoo.hashnode.dev/oops-in-javascript-creating-objects-and-this-keyword), we saw how to use `this` keyword with objects.
+In a [previous post](https://vinoo.hashnode.dev/oops-in-javascript-creating-objects-and-this-keyword), we saw how to use `this` keyword with objects.
 In this post, we shall dive deeper into different bindings of `this` that we will encounter when dealing with it in functions.
 Bindings mean the different ways `this` behaves in different contexts in a function.

 ### 1. Default Binding